 But notice: a few outlets like the New York Times and Snopes decided to present a starker contrast by indeed using an earlier picture!

 This is quite clever yet devious: by contrasting 2 pictures, both shot 45 minutes before the central moment, they can claim they were comparing apples to apples.
-But in 2009 45 minutes made no difference, while in 2017 the difference is quite visible because probably 10% of the people in the Mall, almost all of them in the foreground, weren’t there yet.
+But in 2009 45 minutes made no difference, while in 2017 the difference is quite visible because probably 10% of the people in the Mall, almost all of them in the foreground,.
 Here’s the tricky part: since the perception of a mostly empty Mall has already being established in the public consciousness, this schtick is adding icing on the cake, reinforcing the message; yet, if you tried to counter it, you’d be laughed at, because in a us-vs.-them confrontation, everyone is assumed to be 100% partisan, and there’s no room for objectivity.
 No room for nuances, clarifications, an honest assessment of the dishonesty of the side that “won anyway”.

 When there’s literally thousands of journalists, activists and fact-checkers hard at work to undermine their adversary in any possible way, the compound result contains lots of small deceptions; you can’t unpack them all, so the general impression is preserved even when you do your best to get the record straight on a couple of items.

 I wanted to better understand the magnitude of the crowd during Obama’s speech.
 Let’s say I had a hunch.
 What follows is the account of what emerged after too much time wasted searching the reticent Internet for answers and squinting at blocky photos.